PixelJunk Shooter

-PixelJunk Shooter is a video game developed by Q-Games for the PlayStation 3.
-It is the fourth major title in the PixelJunk series.
-It was released on the worldwide PlayStation Store in December 2009, and for Steam on November 11, 2013.
-A remastered version of the game, PixelJunk Shooter Ultimate, was released for the PlayStation 4 and PlayStation Vita in June 2014, and for Microsoft Windows on October 21, 2015.
+PixelJunk Shooter is a shooter video game developed and published by Q-Games for the PlayStation 3.
+It is the fourth game in the PixelJunk series.
+It was released on the PlayStation Store by Sony Computer Entertainment in December 2009, and for Windows on November 11, 2013.
+A remastered version of the game, PixelJunk Shooter Ultimate, was released by Double Eleven for the PlayStation 4 and PlayStation Vita in June 2014, and for Microsoft Windows on October 21, 2015.

 Gameplay

 In PixelJunk Shooter, up to two players can control their own subterranean vehicles to rescue a number of surviving scientists trapped underground.
 Using their ships' missiles, players can defeat enemies and destroy weak rock to progress through the environment.
 In addition to rock and ice, players must manipulate three types of fluid (water, magma, and ferrofluid) in order to reach the survivors.
 Once each survivor is rescued or killed, players may progress to the next part of the stage.
 If too many survivors are killed, players are forced to quit or restart the stage.
 The game has fifteen stages divided evenly among three "episodes", each episode ending with a boss encounter.